When heavy rain showers strike in the UK, it can make driving from A to B very testing and extremely dangerous.

 According to the AA, 32% of flood-related deaths happen in vehicles, while exposing your engine to just an egg cupful of water could wreck it and cost you a lot of money to fix.
 While these may be extreme examples, it’s essential that you’re ready for the wettest conditions all-year-round.

-Here are some top driving tips to keep you safe while driving through flooded roads.
+While we recommend not driving if there is a flood warning, here are some top driving tips to keep you safe if you do find yourself driving through a flooded road.

 Reducing your speed while going through flooded roads is of paramount importance, as your tyres are more likely to lose contact with the road when there’s a lot of water covering the surface.
 As a result, this can cause you to lose steering control, otherwise known as aquaplaning.